FireFly0000/Ray-Tracer/README.md

-# This is a basic Ray Tracer project for CS 130 (Computer Graphics).
+This is a basic Ray Tracer project for CS 130 (Computer Graphics).
 A skeleton code was provided.
 I only implemented certain features and functions to create a ray tracer.
+The features I implemented are: Object intersections, shading, and ray casting.